danielenriquez59/my-portfolio/docs/index.md

       link: /software
 features:
   - title: Who am I?
     details: Greetings, my name is Daniel.
 I have a passion for creating and building innovative engineering solutions.
-I have 8 years of experience in the aerospace industry doing a variety of engineering tasks ranging from aircraft design, software development, data science, and test engineering.
+I have 8 years of experience as a mechanical/aerospace engineer.
+I've worked on projects ranging from aircraft design, software development, data science, and test engineering.
   - title: ____
-    details: I thrive on conquering new challenges and my diverse background allows me to efficiently master new technologies, uncover hidden insights, and quickly provide value to any team I'm on.
+    details: Additionally, I am a self-taught web developer.
+I've successfully launched full stack and single page applications.
+I have various software tools and am also looking for the best tool to get the job done!
 ---

 <html>